How to Get Rid of Raccoons

 - Sprinkle granular repellents to create a barrier around particular areas.

-Raccoons are persistant, so it may take several weeks before they associate a repellent with your protected areas and surfaces.
+Raccoons are persistent, so it may take several weeks before they'll associate a repellent with your protected areas and surfaces.

 For more information, read How to Repel Raccoons »Electronic Repellents